Ryan International Airlines: Synopsis and history

-In November 2011, Ryan took delivery their first Airbus A330-300, leased from Virgin Atlantic.
+In November 2011, Ryan took delivery of their first Airbus A330-300, leased from Virgin Atlantic.

 In February 2012, Ryan furloughed pilots, flight attendants, and support staff.
 On March 6, 2012, Ryan filed for Chapter 11 bankruptcy, citing "unexpected and dramatic reductions in military flying."
 On April 1, 2012, Ryan lost its bid to continue flying for the DHS.
 The loss of the DHS contract resulted in the immediate grounding of four McDonnell Douglas MD-80 aircraft to cut costs.
 On August 1, 2012, Ryan returned its A330-300 to Virgin Atlantic, ending its lease and accepting an older model Airbus A330-200 formerly operated by Atlasjet.
 Six days later, Jeff Potter, former CEO of Frontier Airlines was hired as the "Chief Restructuring Officer" for Ryan.
 He is also the President and CEO of aviation consulting firm Boyd Group International.
 Ryan's President/COO Mike McCabe had left Ryan in May due to cancer surgery.
 On August 15, 2012, Ryan announced it would be furloughing approximately 30 pilots and 60 flight attendants throughout the coming weeks.
 Two days later, the majority of flight attendants voted "Yes" to the AFA Contract agreement.
 At the end of that month, 25 or more management and administrative positions were eliminated.
 Those positions received same-day notice as the company attempted to further cut costs.
 Ryan again announced it would be furloughing more pilots and approximately 18 more flight attendants.

 On January 11, 2013, Ryan International Airlines' CEO announced that the airline had gone into liquidation.
 Its staff were dismissed and it ceased operations.
 On January 31, 2013, charter air-tour operator AstraJet's holding company, AJET Holdings LLC, signed a purchase agreement to buy Ryan International out of bankruptcy with plans to restart the airline under the AstraJet name, operating commercial and charter flights out of Europe to Florida, the Far East, Hawaii, Nevada, and South America.
 The purchase was completed on March 4, 2013, with AJET taking control of Ryan's Part-121 scheduled-air-carrier license and collective-bargaining agreement with flight attendants and pilots.